ghostbuster91/sttp-openapi-generator/README.md

 ## error encoding

 In openapi error responses can be represented equally easily as success ones.
-That is also the case for the sttp.client.
+That is also the case for the sttp client.
-If you are not a fun of error handling, you can disable that feature in generator settings.
+If you are not a fan of error handling, you can disable that feature in generator settings.

 ```yaml
 openapi: 3.0.2